 - Biomedical factors – if you have high blood pressure, high cholesterol, or are overweight, your risk of developing a chronic disease may be increased.
 A health check can help identify these risk factors.

-If you believe that you fulfil any of the above risk factors, speak to your GP about how you can make changes to prevent them exacerbating any existing illnesses or causing the development of chronic diseases in future.
+If you believe that you fulfill any of the above risk factors, speak to your GP about how you can make changes to prevent them from exacerbating any existing illnesses or causing the development of chronic diseases in the future.

 - How often you drink alcohol and how many alcohol-free days you have per week.

-- Your mental health and feelings of depression of anxiety.
+- Your mental health and feelings of depression or anxiety.

-- Family history for a variety of illnesses, including stroke, heart disease, diabetes and osteoporosis.
+- Family history of a variety of illnesses, including stroke, heart disease, diabetes and osteoporosis.

 Your GP will likely carry out some basic physical examinations.
 You will be weighed and have your body mass index assessed.
 If you’re found to be overweight, your GP will help you develop a plan to return to a healthy weight.
 Your blood pressure will be checked, and your doctor will talk to you about your risk of diabetes and heart disease, and how to reduce that risk.
 Your GP can also advise you about skin checks to detect skin cancer.

 You may be required to undergo some tests, such as testing for blood cholesterol, and glucose levels.
 Your GP can also check that you are up to date for immunisations and screening tests like PAP Smears.

-You will be eligible for a Medicare rebate for your 45-49 year old health check if you are at risk of developing a chronic disease.
+You will be eligible for a Medicare rebate for your 45-49-year-old health check if you are at risk of developing a chronic disease.
 You may also be eligible for a Medicare rebate for further healthcare requirements, particularly if the outcome of your health assessment is further management of chronic diseases.

-Many GPs will only recommend a 45-49 year old health check if they believe that you are at risk for developing a specific chronic disease, or have a risk factor that may lead to chronic diseases.
-However, we highly recommend that all people should have at least one thorough health assessment with a GP during this stage of life.
+We highly recommend that all people should have at least one thorough health assessment with a GP during this stage of life.
 It’s an excellent time to get a good idea of how your health is tracking, and to make simple changes that can have a positive impact on your quality of life.

 If you are approaching that age, be aware of SNAP, four areas of health that GPs analyse to get an idea of your overall medical state.
 SNAP includes: